A Medical Appointment Tracker for busy mums

 I created the ‘Medical Appointment Tracker’ because I always had problems remembering exactly when I was due for my routine checks.

 It was time-consuming and frustrating when I needed to look back through my old records and search for old appointment dates.
-There was always a temptation to just forget about and do nothing.
+There was always a temptation to just forget about it and do nothing.
 That’s when I decided to put in the time to collect and record all my relevant medical information in one place.

 If you’re a busy mum and are overdue for some appointments, I hope this post motivates you to make some changes.
 I promise you once you’ve taken the time to complete the tracker, you’ll feel a sense of achievement.
 I know you will because I did!